-Note: this feature is different from our upcoming integrated video recording, playback and cloud storage/sharing capability which you can read about here.
+Note: this feature is NOT in-app video recording, playback and cloud storage/sharing.
+That is a different capability which you can read about here.

 Want to showcase your team's performance with wrestling-specific, professional looking, automated scoring graphics?
 Here's an example.

 Takedown Scoring and Stats automatically generates five scoring graphics:

 Match score with wrestler names and weight class

 Riding time (college)

 These graphics are sent over the WiFi network and available to any video production system on the same network.
 Because the graphics are network-delivered, your scoring iPad and video production system can be independently located in your venue.